"The boy with the arrow overhead is Henry Baker" - James

 War veteran, nine veterans of World

 War I and a number of veterans of other wars and conflicts.
 Lilac

-continues as a chronicle of Milam County history.
+Cemetery continues as a chronicle of Milam County history.

 The old church ground, old school ground, and the cemetery land was

 of FM 487 and FM 3061.
 The Wilson family has held the title to all

 - Sincerely, Fred Wilson, January 13, 2008

 well-built and detailed outhouse

 TE Photo 2001

 in its purpose to preserve historic, endangered and vanishing Texas,

 asks that anyone wishing to share their local history and vintage/historic